What Are Tattoo Gloves?

 How Important are Tattoo Gloves?

-Because of the way tattoos are applied, there is a chance of a tattoo artist infecting their customer and vice versa.
-Due to the fact that a tattoo is essentially having a needle jabbed into your skin repeatedly, they can leave your skin more susceptible to infection The use of gloves helps minimise this risk and makes the situation much more hygienic and safe for everyone involved.
+In short, the answer to this question is: very.
+First and foremost, tattoo gloves are incredibly important to ensure that tattoos are applied safely and hygienically.
+They provide a barrier which not only protects the customer, but also you, the tattoo artist.
+Due to the intimate nature in which tattoos are applied, there is a significant chance of a tattoo artist infecting their customer and vice versa.
+Since getting a tattoo is essentially having a needle jabbed into your skin repeatedly, they tend to leave your skin more susceptible to infection, so it's especially important to take care, and make sure you're using a high-quality glove.
+The use of gloves helps minimise this risk and makes the situation safer and more hygienic for everyone involved.

 How Should a Tattoo Glove Fit?